-Paradise is an incredible venue tucked away in a corner of London.
 The décor isn’t for the faint-hearted, with a boho/vintage mix of textures, patterns and bold colours.
-Keenda, Wedding Planner behind Events by Keenda, shows us how to embrace this venue’s interiors perfectly in this rich and decadent styled shoot…
+Keenda, the Wedding Planner behind Events by Keenda, shows us how to embrace this venue’s interiors perfectly in this rich and decadent-styled shoot…

-My concept came from the rich colour and jewel like resemblance of the pomegranate seed and upon research I discovered that the pomegranate’s early relationship to romance stems from a belief that the first pomegranate tree was planted by Aphrodite, the goddess of love.
+My concept came from the rich colour and jewel-like resemblance of the pomegranate seed, and upon research, I discovered that the pomegranate’s early relationship to romance stems from a belief that Aphrodite, the goddess of love, planted the first pomegranate tree.
 The pomegranate is the passion fruit, also called the fruit of love.
-The first written reference of the fruit was in a romantic poem The Flower Song, composed around 1500 BC:
+The first written reference to the fruit was in a romantic poem, The Flower Song, composed around 1500 BC:

 To hear your voice is pomegranate wine to me: I draw life from hearing it.